 Brands must have received at least 30 responses to be included, so not all brands available in the market have been compared in this survey.
 The brands rated in this survey are listed below in order of best overall satisfaction.

-Its most expensive model has a 5.2L tank capacity and can remove 33L of moisture per day from the atmosphere.
-It retails for around $1299 and features:
+Its most expensive model has a 5.2l tank capacity and can remove 33l of moisture per day from the air, it also features:

 Not all dehumidifier brands in the market qualify for our ratings (based on minimum survey sample size), but that doesn’t mean they’re not worth considering.
 Here are more brands to check out before making a purchase decision.

-Offering a huge range of desiccant and regular dehumidifiers, Goldair has something to suit any budget and room size.
-Its cheapest 10L model has a 2L tank plus a timer and retails for just $380.
+Goldair has a range of six refrigerant and desiccant model dehumidifiers (see below for difference) to suit all budgets and room sizes.
+Its cheapest 10L model has a 2l tank plus a timer and retails for around $300.

-Sheffield is a Kiwi-owned brand that retails a range of household appliances, including two budget-friendly dehumidifiers:
+Sheffield is a Kiwi-owned brand that retails a range of household appliances, including three budget-friendly dehumidifiers:

 A dehumidifier can be an essential appliance in the home, and can help prevent or alleviate: